Table of Contents

 I was asking these questions in the past couple of months and here are the most common answers from my clients and followers.

-“Biggest mistake is not learning more about SEO.”
+“The biggest mistake is not learning more about SEO.”

 “I haven’t been consistent on my website.
 I mean I haven’t made new blog posts since November!”